stefek99/wings-integration/README.md

 ```cs
 uint256 public hardCap;
 ```
-Crowdsale hard cap, must be less or equal to Forecasting max amount
+Crowdsale hard cap, must be less than or equal to Forecasting max amount
 <br>
 <br>
 <br>